Signal7Crypto/azure-quickstart-templates/trumpcoin-blockchain-ubuntu/README.md

 What is TrumpCoin?
 ----------------

-TrumpCoin is a Proof of Stack (POS) cryptocurrency that promotes free markets, free societies, fair trade, and the peoples' power to vote with thier money.
+TrumpCoin is a Proof of Stake (POS) cryptocurrency that promotes free markets, free societies, fair trade, and the peoples' power to vote with thier money.

  - 2 minute block targets
  - Proof of Work/Proof of Stake Hybrid blockchain security model (X11)